BritishPandaChick/disney-codes/log.md

 - Start adding CSS styles for the event section.

 **Link(s) for the day's work:** [30 Days, 30 Sites Restaurant Menu](https://github.com/BritishPandaChick/30sites-restaurant-menu)

+## Day 36: August 9, 2019
+**What I Did Today:** Add and remove Bootstrap classes from 30 Days, 30 Sites restaurant menu website.
+Add CSS to h2 headline for menu section.

+**Day Summary:** Today I spent most of my time in the HTML files getting the menu code set up.
+I'm using the W3Schools template as guidance to how to set up and organize my code for this section.
+I removed some of the Bootstrap classes like the row div tags and add new Bootstrap classes.
+This included more container classes for each sub-menu.
+I moved some of the headlines to the top of the menu.
+I added p tags under each menu item for the description.
+I don't think I'm completely done with the HTML but I'll add more Bootstrap and HTML classes as I start working with the JavaScript.
+I did add some CSS for the h2 headline.
+Tomorrow I'll finish adding some of the basic styles for the rest of the menu section then I am going to start tackling the JavaScript.

+**Tomorrow's List:**
+- Finish adding basic styles for menu section.
+Use https://www.w3schools.com/w3css/tryit.asp?filename=tryw3css_templates_pizza as inspiration for menu style.
+- Start setting up the JavaScript for the menu section.

+**Link(s) for the day's work:** [30 Days, 30 Sites Restaurant Menu](https://github.com/BritishPandaChick/30sites-restaurant-menu)